Brussels Town Hall: Porch

-The gallery in the left wing houses a porch made up of a staircase, a stone balustrade pierced with quadrilobed motifs and two columns each surmounted by a seated lion bearing the coat of arms of Brussels.
-These lions were sculpted by G. De Groot in 1869, during the 19th-century restorations.
+The gallery in the left wing houses a porch with a staircase, a stone balustrade pierced with quadrilobed motifs, and two columns, each surmounted by a seated lion bearing the coat of arms of Brussels.
+These lions were sculpted by Guillaume De Groot in 1869, during the 19th-century restorations.

 On either side of the steps, the pillars are replaced by historiated corbels representing two tragic scenes involving schepen (aldermen) of the City of Brussels: